gmongaras/GAN_TextGen/README.md

 # Model Results

-The model resulted in output that looks better than random text and kind of has a sentence-like structure, but overall, the model didn't produce sentences that made any sense.
+The model resulted in output that looks better than random text, but overall, the model didn't produce sentences that made any sense.

 In the `models/` directory, you will find pretrained models.
 Model1 used a smaller discriminator while Model2 used a larger discriminator.
 The results when varying the generator ended with a poor model, so I didn't include those in the repo.